ingresso-group/slate/source/includes/_events.md

 client.get_events(['6IF'], cost_range_details=True)
 ```

+`req_cost_range_details` is the main parameter that switches on cost range details.
+The other parameters listed can also be included to return additional cost
+range data.

 Parameter | Description
 --------- | -----------
 `req_cost_range_details` | Returns a list of unique ticket types and price bands and their cost ranges across all performances
+`req_cost_range_best_value_offer` | Returns the offer with the highest percentage saving.
+This is the most commonly used offer cost range.
+`req_cost_range_max_saving_offer` | Returns the offer with the highest absolute saving.
+`req_cost_range_min_cost_offer` | Returns the offer with the lowest cost.
+`req_cost_range_top_price_offer` | Returns the offer with the highest cost.
+This is the least used offer cost range.
+`req_cost_range_no_singles_data` | This returns another cost range object that excludes availability with only one consecutive seat available.
+The prices in this cost range will therefore be the same or higher than the outer cost range.
+It has the same structure as the main cost range (so if you want to see the "best value offer" in the no singles data, you need to add `req_cost_range_best_value_offer` and you will see this data in both cost ranges).

 ### Response